prayerslayer/radio/README.md

 ## Todo

+* Persist state of radio (volume, last source+channel) somewhere
+* Load persisted state at radio start
+* Working automatic boot of radio (start mopidy+pi2uno)
 * Mopidy-SoundCloud extension may cause client to timeout because synchronous loading of tracks.
 Check later if problem persists without npmcpp.
 * Fade volume in pi2uno at least a teeny bit — nicer to the ears
 * Switch SC playlists or radio stations with potentiometer
-* Persist state of radio (volume, last source+channel) somewhere
-* Load persisted state at radio start
-* Working automatic boot of radio (start mopidy+pi2uno)
 * White noise between channels
+* Arduino needs quite long to get out of WAIT status.
+This is because it can only read one char/loop from serial and 2 seconds/loop are used for blinking the status LED.
+Equals to 12 seconds (6 chars * 2 seconds/loop).

 ## Plan